exercism/arm64-assembly/docs/INSTALLATION.md

 sudo apt install build-essential qemu-user qemu-user-static binutils-aarch64-linux-gnu gcc-aarch64-linux-gnu
 ```

-The makefile should be able to handle the rest.
+The makefile in the exercise directory should be able to handle the rest.

 ## Special note for Windows users

-Use Windows Subsystem for Linux's Ubuntu image to do the same steps listed above.
+Use Windows Subsystem for Linux 2 with an Ubuntu image to do the same steps listed above.